-Being part of a startup is not an excuse for you to shoot first and ask questions later.
-“We are a startup” is the most common phrase people spout when you ask them about their sloppy processes or development practices.
-Being a startup is not an excuse for you to have zero process or letting your developers be trigger happy.
-It is also not an excuse for condoning sloppy employee behavior like taking leave without adequate notice or working from home on a short notice.
+Being part of a startup is not an excuse to shoot first and ask questions later.
+“We are a startup” is the most common phrase people spout when you ask them about their sloppy processes and development practices.
+Being a startup cannot justify having zero process or letting developers be trigger happy.
+Being a startup cannot be a reason for condoning sloppy employee behaviour like taking leave without adequate notice or working from home on a short notice.

-I have heard of stories in startups where everyone writes components in a language of their own choosing.
+I am privy to startup lores where everyone writes components in a language of their own choosing.
 If today’s fad is Node, then the developer uses Node and if tomorrow hacker news has a post touting the next greatest language, the developer switches to that.
 We are a startup, we do not have a QA and pre production environment for testing, we test code directly in production.
 We are only a couple of people, hence we do not need version control.
-Since I am a single guy who handles servers, configuration files are not in version control, my brain is my GIT repository.
+Since I am a single guy who manages servers, configuration files are not in version control, my brain is my GIT repository.

-Next time when you use the phrase “We are a startup”, think whether you are trying to mask your inefficiencies in the guise of being a start up.
+Next time when you use the phrase “We are a startup”, think hard whether you are trying to mask inefficiencies in the guise of being a start up.